 Lower Garden District

 If you’re heading out for a day of exploring the Lower Garden District, make sure to stop by HiVolt for a pour over coffee and a filling breakfast bowl to get you going.
 They also have an impressive selection of vegan treats, as well as teas, sandwiches, salad, smoothies and more.

 Breakfast, brunch, and pastries are all made from scratch at this bakery and coffee shop.
-Megan Forman, the co-owner and Executive Pastry Chef at Gracious, was previously Bayona’s pastry chef before opening up this shop.
-Head to Gracious for fresh coffee accompanied by some of the best pastries and breads you’ll find in the Crescent City.
-You can find locations on Prytania Street, St. Charles Avenue (right along the streetcar route), and in Mid-City.
+Megan Forman, the co-owner and Executive Chef at Gracious, was previously Bayona’s pastry chef before opening up this shop.
+Head to Gracious for fresh coffee accompanied by some of the best desserts and breads you’ll find in the Crescent City.
+You can find locations on Prytania Street, St. Charles Avenue (right along the streetcar route) and in Mid-City.

 Located right across from the Fairgrounds where Jazz Fest is held, Park Island Brew offers an assortment of delicious drinks in a quaint setting.
 Espresso, coffee, frappuccinos, shakes, tea and mulled apple cider provide a variety of choices.
 Be sure to check their Instagram for an ever-changing menu of seasonal concoctions.

 If you’re staying in Mid-City or just exploring the area, look no further than The Station for the perfect nearby coffee shop.
 The quaint building takes New Orleans architecture and puts a modern twist on it and has plenty of spacious tables to sit and enjoy a coffee or get some work done.
 Breakfast foods, sweets and savory snacks abound along with French press coffee and other delicious blends.